brianmcn/Zelda1RandoTools/doc/about.md

 (In retrospect, odd that I didn't think of the 'draw red walls' solution, when it was literally the first thing I made the tracker do in the overworld many months before!)

+And so it went.
 Another month of adding more features, iterating, and polishing, and the tracker finally feels 'ready for the world' as I wrote this (2021-Oct-21).
+I hope you
+(and your viewers) enjoy using (watching) it!  --Brian